google/tuneup.dart/README.md

 To install, run:

-    pub global activate tuneup
+    dart pub global activate tuneup

 ## Running

-Run `tuneup --help` (or `pub global run tuneup --help`) to see a list of available commands.
+Run `tuneup --help` (or `dart pub global run tuneup --help`) to see a list of available commands.

 - *init*: create a new project
 - *check*: analyze all the source code in the project - fail if there are any